FMurry/Notify/README.md

 This application sends a verification email when a user signs up For this you will need to enter your own service, email, and password [More info about NodeMailer](https://community.nodemailer.com/ "NodeMailer Docs")

+Randomly generate your own API_KEY.
+You will need this as a request query in order for requests to work.
+For example localhost:3000/api/login?apiKey=SOME_KEY_HERE

 Once set up, to run the server we use
 ```